William Alexander Young: Posthumous honours

 Young was a painstaking and meticulous researcher who was popular with both colleagues and staff.
 Such was the esteem in which his employees held him that even 15 years after his death, memorial services were still held in his memory at Accra.
 "A general wish was expressed that a letter be sent to Mrs Young to assure her that never in this long period has Dr Young been absent from our thoughts...This continued remembrance is not an ordinary duty of an Institute Staff – it lies in the pride we all feel in having served Dr Young who was also our friend."

-In recognition of Young's work and extraordinary courage the French awarded him posthumously the Médaille des Epidémies du Ministère de la France d'Outre-Mer, which subsequently became the Gold Military Health Service Medal.
+In recognition of Young's work and extraordinary courage the French awarded him posthumously the Médaille des Épidémies du Ministère de la France d'Outre-Mer, which subsequently became the Gold Military Health Service Medal.
 The citation states that he is awarded the Gold Medal (which is awarded only in exceptional circumstances) "in witness of the exceptional devotion to duty he has shown in continuing research on the virus after the death of Professor Noguchi."
 In 1938 a memorial plaque was unveiled by the Governor of the Gold Coast, Sir Arnold Wienholt Hodson KCMG.